odygrd/quill/README.md

  * Custom log patterns.
 Log statements can be formatted by providing a simple pattern
  * Log levels can be stripped out at compile time in release builds
  * Log records are written in timestamp order even if they were created by different threads
- * Guaranteed logging log messages are never dropped
+ * Guaranteed logging.
+Log messages are never dropped
- * Support for wide string logging (Windows only)
- * Support for wide string filenames (Windows only)
+ * Support for wide character logging and wide character filenames (Windows only)
  * Various log targets (Handlers)
    * Console logging
    * Rotating log files [Work in progress]